 Part of building a successful membership program involves asking the tough questions about your product and your market, strategizing about your site content and how you want to deliver it, and determining the right membership levels and pricing.

 You can start the membership site planning process by asking questions such as:

 - What type of membership site should I have? (e.g., online community, training site, etc.)

 - What exactly should I offer on my membership site?

 - How should I structure my membership program?

 - How should I deliver my content to members?

 - How can I separate myself from the competitors?

 - What kind of pricing strategy should I have?

 This is just the beginning.
-If you’ve got a passion or area of expertise and would like to create a community around it, check out the Membership Site Planning Worksheet.
+If you’ve got a passion or an area of expertise you’d like to create a community around, check out Ontraport’s Membership Site Planning Worksheet.
 It’s a great resource for working through your questions and fine-tuning your membership site plan.